mavryk-network/ledger-app-mavryk-baking/README.md

 ## Usage

-Install `tezos-baking` app from [Ledger-live](https://www.ledger.com/ledger-live).
-You may have to enable developer mode to see tezos-baking in the available apps list.
+Install `mavryk-baking` app from [Ledger-live](https://www.ledger.com/ledger-live).
+You may have to enable developer mode to see mavryk-baking in the available apps list.
-You also will need to install `tezos-wallet` app for initial setup to stake tez for baking.
+You also will need to install `mavryk-wallet` app for initial setup to stake mav for baking.

 ### STEP 1
   - Initialize your ledger device with your secret phrase and PIN and
-  - Install `tezos-baking` and `tezos-wallet` apps.
+  - Install `mavryk-baking` and `mavryk-wallet` apps.

 ### STEP 2
-  - Setup ledger for baking using instructions given in this file in section [Baking](./README.md#setup-tezos-baking-using-ledger) upto [Staking tez](./README.md#stake-tez-to-get-baking-rights).
+  - Setup ledger for baking using instructions given in this file in section [Baking](./README.md#setup-mavryk-baking-using-ledger) upto [Staking mav](./README.md#stake-mav-to-get-baking-rights).
-  - Exit the Tezos wallet app.
+  - Exit the Mavryk wallet app.
 ### STEP 3
   - `IMPORTANT` Make sure to `enable screensaver` and `disable global PIN lock` in ledger settings.
 Make also sure to disable `Battery saver` on NanoX, Stax and Flex devices.
-  - Open the baking app and start baking with octez client.
+  - Open the baking app and start baking with mavkit client.

 Disabling global PIN lock makes it possible for baking app to continue respond to signing requests even when screensaver is running on the screen of the ledger.
 Baking app uses Ledger screensaver (custom screensaver for nanos) to avoid screen burn.